 Playing a swing in a park since turning maybe 10 … While we were walking pass the Parc de Bruxelles we decided to go inside and see what’s in there.
 We found a swing and we asked the children to take a photo of us on the swing … It was really nice because after being together for a few days we were both tired (of walking and of each other …) and it was a break that came in a good time.
 It reminded me of the virtues of travelling with a companion – you can do stupid things where no one knows you and no one can affect your mood.

-Paying the highest amount of money for an art exhibition.
-I wouldn’t tell how much but it was definitely the highest I have ever paid.
+Paying for a quite expensive ticket for an art exhibition.
+Let’s be honest, as students in Europe we always try to budget when we travel and sightsee.
+Paying for a concert or an art exhibition is really quite fancy at the time.
 It was in BOZAC we watched an exhibition of photographs of modern human faces.
 Of course, the exhibition was worth it because the quality of the art works were really fine and the exhibition was extremely well-organized.
 It was definitely a high light of my journey.

 I like Brussels.
-I adore Brussels.
-I love Brussels.
+I adore it.
 Apart from the fact that it is a French speaking city where I can practice my French (I also love the Flemish part where I’ve been to, but it’s a different kind of love), it is also very informative and I can learn a lot.
-It has a very strong artistic sense and people are self-disciplined but not too distance with each other.
+It has a very strong artistic sense and people are self-disciplined.
 The architecture is fascinating and you can never have enough of just looking at it.
 If I was travelling alone and there weren’t that much tourists, I would totally sit there and sketch any cathedral/ town hall/ museum for a whole day.
 I am sure I will go back – for the chocolates, exhibitions of different themes and a night out !